seung-lab/cloud-volume/README.md

 * delete - Delete the chunks within this bounding box.
 * unlink_shared_memory - Delete shared memory associated with this instance (`vol.shared_memory_id`)
 * generate_shared_memory_location - Create a new unique shared memory identifier string.
 No side effects.
+* upload_from_shared_memory - Upload from a given shared memory block without making a copy.

 ### CloudVolume Properties